AhnafCh/ASR_TTS/email-templates/SETUP_GUIDE.md

            ↓
 User clicks "Reset Password" button
            ↓
-Redirects to /auth/callback?type=recovery
+Redirects directly to /reset-password (with token in URL hash)
            ↓
-Callback validates and redirects to /reset-password
+Page validates session from URL hash
            ↓
 User enters new password
            ↓